xevz/guile-tap/README.md

 **guile-tap.scm** is a simple drop-in library for unit-testing programs developed with [GNU Guile](http://www.gnu.org/software/guile/).
 It implements the [Test Anything Protocol (TAP)](https://testanything.org/).

-You can try out the example test script using **guile-tap.scm** as follows:
+You can try out the example test script which uses [guile-tap.scm](guile-tap.scm) as follows:

 ```Shell
 guile -L . test_example.scm